 Table 9-529 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames, if the Trigger frame is either not carried in an A-MPDU or is carried in an A-MPDU but the non-AP STA receives no other MPDUs that solicit an immediate acknowledgment.

-Table 9-532a (A-MPDU contents in the HE non-ack-enabled single TID immediate response context) or Table 9-532c (A-MPDU contents in the HE non-ack-enabled multi-TID immediate response context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA in the Trigger frame is greater than 0 and the non-AP STA intends to carry one or more MPDUs, each preceded by nonzero length MPDU delimiter with EOF equal to 0 (see 10.13 (A-MPDU operation) and 26.6.4.3 (Non-ack-enabled multi-TID A-MPDU operation)(#21543)).
-The A-MPDU is subject to the following restrictions:
+Table 9-532a (A-MPDU contents in the HE non-ack-enabled single TID immediate response context) or Table 9-532c (A-MPDU contents in the HE non-ack-enabled multi-TID immediate response context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA in the Trigger frame is greater than 0 and the non-AP STA intends to carry one or more non-EOF MPDUs (see 10.13 (A-MPDU operation) and 26.6.4.3 (Non-ack-enabled multi-TID A-MPDU operation)(#21543)).
+The A-MPDU is subject to the following restrictions: (#20764)

 It shall contain a control response frame if the non-AP STA received at least one other MPDU that solicits an immediate acknowledgment.